just-jeb/angular-builders/packages/custom-webpack/README.md

 ## Custom Webpack promisified config

-Webpack config can also export `Promise` object that resolve custom config.
+Webpack config can also export a `Promise` object that resolves custom config.
 Given the following example:

 ```js
 // extra-webpack.config.js